dart-lang/site-www/src/_guides/libraries/c-interop.md

 Other terms for similar functionality include _native interface_ and _language bindings._

+{{ site.alert.info }}
+Although dart:ffi requires a C interface, you aren't restricted to using only C libraries.
+Many languages — including C++, Swift, Objective-C, Rust, and Go — can implement C interfaces.
+{{ site.alert.end }}

 {{ site.alert.warning }}
 The dart:ffi library is [in active development][ffi issue] and isn't complete yet.